alrichardbollans/spatial-preposition-annotation-tool/README.md

 * Arrow keys = Move around
 * Mouse movement = Look around
 * Normal keyboard interface for typing descriptions.
 Enter Key confirms the input.
-* Space Bar selects a new preposition (in tasks where the preposition is given)
+* Space Bar selects a new preposition (in tasks where the preposition is already given)
 * DEL key deselects everything and reselects highlighted objects
 * ESC exits the game